hellofarida/codeacademy/basic_algorithm_scripting_notes.md

 ***string1*.indexOf(*substring*)**
 * It compares the substring to the string
 * If the substring is contained within string1, it will return the index of where in string1 it is
-* If the substring is not contained within string1, it will retun *-1*
+* If the substring is not contained within string1, it will return *-1*

 **My solution**